-Introduction to Roman Catholicism & Eastern Orthodoxy THEO
+Introduction to Roman Catholicism & Eastern

-THEO 368
+Orthodoxy THEO

-Institute for Biblical & Theological Studies Program: Theology Credits: 3 Prerequisite(s): Systematic Theology I Prerequisite Note(s): Recommended prerequisites: HIST 221 Western Civilization I or HIST 311 Church History I.
+Prerequisite Note(s): Recommended prerequisites: HIST 221 Western Civilization I or HIST 311 Church History I.

 This course focuses on the history, theology and culture of the two ancient liturgical-sacramental branches of the Church, Roman Catholicism and Eastern Orthodoxy.
 Some attention also is given the "Oriental Orthodox" and Eastern Catholic Churches.
 Areas of particular sensitivity for those undertaking missionary work in nations with a significant Catholic or Orthodox presence will be emphasized.